nikitakit/self-attentive-parser/README.md

 A high-accuracy parser with models for 11 languages, implemented in Python.
 Based on [Constituency Parsing with a Self-Attentive Encoder](https://arxiv.org/abs/1805.01052) from ACL 2018, with additional changes described in [Multilingual Constituency Parsing with Self-Attention and Pre-Training](https://arxiv.org/abs/1812.11760).

+**New February 2021:** Version 0.2.0a0 of the Berkeley Neural Parser is now out, with higher-quality pre-trained models for all languages.
+Inference now uses PyTorch instead of TensorFlow (training has always been PyTorch-only).
+Drops support for Python 2.7 and 3.5.
+Includes updated support for training and using your own parsers, based on your choice of [pre-trained model](https://huggingface.co/models).

 ## Contents
 1. [Installation](#installation)
 2. [Usage](#usage)